 The joint publication evolved from the USABP Journal in response to tremendous growth in the field of body psychotherapy worldwide over the past ten years.
 As the field continues to expand, the Journal’s aim is to broaden its readers’ horizons by inviting submissions of original theory, qualitative and quantitative research, experiential data, and case studies, as well as comparative and secondary analysis and literature reviews from clinicians and researchers practicing in all healthcare fields across the globe.

-The Editor-in-Chief: Jacqueline A. Carleton, Ph.D. is the founding editor.
-Dr. Carleton’s expertise has guided the United States Association for Body Psychotherapy Journal since its inception in 2001.
-The 10th anniversary edition appeared in 2011 and launched the transition into the International Body Psychotherapy Journal in 2012, which she edited until 2015.
+Jacqueline A. Carleton, Ph.D. is the founding editor.
+Dr. Carleton’s expertise guided the United States Association for Body Psychotherapy Journal from 2001-2011 and launched the transition into the International Body Psychotherapy Journal in 2012, which she edited until 2015.

 From 2015-2018 the Journal was edited by a team from the EABP under the leadership of Asaf Roelof Ben-Shahar, folded by Madlen Algafari 2018-2022.

 The current Editor in Chief is Dr. Aline La Pierre from the USABP, who is assisted by Christina Bogdanova from the EABP.